Skip to content

 My patience paid off and I finally found a nice condition Yamaha RX5 for a very reasonable price.

-When I went to pick up the unit, the seller showed me the fault and indeed as described, it simply wouldn’t boot properly, with garbled characters on the display and randomly active and sometimes blinking LEDs.
+When I went to pick up the unit, the seller showed me the fault and indeed as described, it simply wouldn’t boot properly, with garbled characters cycling randomly on the display and LEDs also randomly coming on and going off.
+It wasn't even possible to reinitialise the machine so something was clearly very wrong.

 Having sussed out that the fault on the RX5 that Rob bought me, was down to a couple of faulty op-amps on the jack-board and that the fault on the unit I’d just bought was on the main CPU-board, I did the obvious thing and just swapped out the main-board in my machine with the one I’d just bought.
 Okay, so now I have one pretty good condition, working Yamaha RX5.
 That can now go upstairs into the studio.
 Yippee!